 But wait!
 What is a HEPA filter?
 According to the U.S. Department of Energy, the term HEPA filter stands for "high efficiency particulate air filter."
 These filters are able to trap at least 99.97% of particles like dust, pollen, pet dander, bacteria and mold - making them a must for those with allergy concerns.

 The best part?
-The filters are washable and easy to clean.
+The filters are easy to clean.
 Miele even offers lifetime filters for its cordless models.

 And when it comes time to dump the dust the vacuum has picked up, you can simply rotate the switch on the top to avoid dumping the mess back onto your floor.